Omarlaouan/ML_experiments/drift detection/README.md

-# Drif detection
+# Drift Detection

-To do :
+## To do:
-- Compare to open source librairies (alibi, evidently)
+- Compare to open source libraries (alibi, evidently)
-- Implement from scratch in python
+- Implement from scratch in Python